nschlia/ffmpegfs/WINDOWS.md

 #### Install Packages From Cygwin Setup

-The necessary build environment will be made available by installing **gcc-core, gcc-g++, make, pkg-config, asciidoc, docbook-xml, xxd, libtool, and wget** via Cygwin setup.
+The necessary build environment will be made available by installing **git, gcc-core, gcc-g++, make, pkg-config, asciidoc, docbook-xml, xxd, libtool, and wget** via Cygwin setup.
 If there are multiple versions available, choose the highest.
 Additionally make sure to install the **automake** wrapper for various versions.
 This will save you from the headache of choosing the right bundles.

 ***libiconv-devel, libcue-devel*** and ***libsqlite3-devel*** are further required.